alheka/seventimeapi/source/index.html.md

 invoiceNumber       |  | If specified, invoices that match the parameter will be included.
-OCRNumber           |  | If specified, invoices that match the parameter will be included. customerNumber      |  | If specified, invoices that match the parameter will be included. sortBy              |  | If specified, a sort will be made on the specified parameter sortDirection       |  | "ascending" or "descending".
+OCRNumber           |  | If specified, invoices that match the parameter will be included. customerNumber      |  | If specified, invoices that match the parameter will be included. fromInvoiceDate     |  | If specified, invoices with invoice date after or on this date will be included.
+The date has to be in the format 'YYYY-MM-DD' toInvoiceDate       |  | If specified, invoices with invoice date before or on this date will be included.
+The date has to be in the format 'YYYY-MM-DD' fromDueDate         |  | If specified, invoices with due date after or on this date will be included.
+The date has to be in the format 'YYYY-MM-DD' toDueDate           |  | If specified, invoices with due date before or on this date will be included.
+The date has to be in the format 'YYYY-MM-DD' sortBy              |  | If specified, a sort will be made on the specified parameter sortDirection       |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending